bcallaway11/did/cran-comments.md

 ## Downstream dependencies

-We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages

-## Additional Comments

-None.
+We checked 10 reverse dependencies.
+No packages had any errors.
+Three packages had warnings or notes, all of which were unrelated to `did`.